This fact sheet is supported by:

 Primary prevention: stopping mental health problems before they start

 Our primary prevention approach includes our anti-stigma campaigning and our mental health awareness training.
 We also use established risk assessment processes to identify and reduce the likelihood of work-related poor mental health and impacts on pre-existing poor mental health.
-Our “jigsaw” of preventative measures include cultural approaches to maintaining psychologically safe and mentally healthy workplaces, such as our Ethics “Speak Up” programme, personal development for Line Managers through our training pathways, setting clear standards for behaviours through our Code of Conduct and Business Integrity Training, as well as integrating behaviours into our Company and personal objective setting.
+Our “jigsaw” of preventative measures include cultural approaches to maintaining psychologically safe and mentally healthy workplaces, such as our Ethics “Speak Up” programme, personal development for People Managers through our training pathways, setting clear standards for behaviours through our Code of Conduct and Business Integrity Training, as well as integrating behaviours into our Company and personal objective setting.
 Through proactive business planning and effective project management we identify potential issues that may give rise to typical causes of work-related poor mental health, such as overwhelming demands, lack of resources and unclear roles and responsibilities.

 Secondary prevention: supporting those at higher risk of experiencing mental health problems

 Some individuals need targeted help, because of biological characteristics or life experiences.
-An example here is our Veteran’s community.
-Research indicates that over 50% of Army veterans in England have experienced mental or physical health issues since leaving the Armed Forces.
+An example here is our veteran community.
+Research indicates that over 50% of Army veterans in England have experienced mental or physical health issues since leaving the armed forces.
 As this community is one that we actively target for employment, we know that we must ensure their support needs are met.
-To do so, we have a range of support such as our UK VetNet ERG, who help to deliver our commitments to the Armed Forces Covenant.
-The VetNet committee undergo specialist Mental Health First Aid training and the group host joint events with our UK MindSet ERG to raise awareness of these issues.
-Examples of similar approaches are used for neurodiversity, young people through our Early Careers programmes, and people who are experiencing the impact of menopause, all of whom are at higher risk of experiencing mental health problems.
+To do so, we have a range of support such as our UK ForcesNet ECG, who help to deliver our commitments to the Armed Forces Covenant.
+The ForcesNet committee undergo specialist Mental Health First Aid training and the group host joint events with our UK MindSet ECG to raise awareness of these issues.
+Examples of similar approaches are used for neurodivergence, young people through our Early Careers programmes, and people who are experiencing the impact of menopause, all of whom are at higher risk of experiencing mental health problems.

 Tertiary prevention: helping people living with mental health problems to stay well

 We want to help individuals already affected by mental health problems to stay well and enjoy a good quality of life.
 Here, we aim to empower our employees to manage their own challenges as much as possible.
-Again, our approach to breaking the stigma around mental health and thus supporting colleagues living with mental health problems includes personal story telling and sharing experiences, our UK and International DEI strategy and plan, and our Code of Conduct, ensuring this approach is therefore embedded in organisational activity.
-Our UK MindSet ERG publishes mental health information cards on different topics, written or reviewed by employees with lived experience.
+Again, our approach to breaking the stigma around mental health and thus supporting colleagues living with mental health problems includes personal story telling and sharing experiences, our UK and International inclusion strategy and plan, and our Code of Conduct, ensuring this approach is therefore embedded in organisational activity.
+Our UK MindSet ECG publishes mental health information cards on different topics, written or reviewed by employees with lived experience.
 Examples include suicidal ideation, eating disorders, and post-natal depression.

 From a practical and individual perspective, as well as our various training and awareness offerings for all employees, we use our UK Working Adjustment Passports.
-These are a live record of workplace adjustments discussed and agreed between any employee and their Manager – regardless of an employee’s physical, mental or personal circumstances, this also includes understanding where workplace adjustments may benefit those with hidden disabilities.
+These are a live record of workplace adjustments discussed and agreed between any employee and their manager – regardless of an employee’s physical, mental or personal circumstances, this also includes understanding where workplace adjustments may benefit those with hidden disabilities.
 We commit that wherever operationally possible, adjustments will be considered and where reasonable, will be implemented allowing the employee to function to their maximum potential.
-Additionally a Working Adjustments Passport can also be used as a mechanism to support colleagues with neurodiversity where the individual feels this would be a benefit to them.
+Additionally, a Working Adjustments Passport can also be used as a mechanism to support neurodivergent colleagues where the individual feels this would be a benefit to them.

-The passport allows the individual to explain the impact their personal circumstances (e.g. disability, physical or mental health condition, caring responsibility or other circumstance) has on them at work or how it may impact their ability to carry out their work activities.
+The passport allows the individual to explain the impact their personal circumstances (eg disability, physical or mental health condition, caring responsibility or other circumstance) has on them at work or how it may impact their ability to carry out their work activities.

-Importantly, personal development reviews and regular one-to-ones help employees who are living with mental health problems discuss their work activities and objectives with their Manager, and can give the opportunity to discuss other training, support, or issues that may be impacting their mental health at work.
+Importantly, personal development reviews and regular one-to-ones help employees who are living with mental health problems discuss their work activities and objectives with their manager, and can give the opportunity to discuss other training, support, or issues that may be impacting their mental health at work.

 Our Employee Assistance Programmes offers support to employees and family members “in the moment”, and our Unmind platform allows employees to track their mental health and wellbeing, whilst signposting them to tools on the platform that can support and improve their mental health.